berryamin/Python/Python-3/Doc/library/multiprocessing.rst

-If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed from the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow raising an exception.
+If you use :class:`JoinableQueue` then you **must** call :meth:`JoinableQueue.task_done` for each task removed from the queue or else the semaphore used to count the number of unfinished tasks may eventually overflow, raising an exception.

 Note that one can also create a shared queue by using a manager object -- see